 Building Height - Maximum building height shall be 34 feet measured from grade.

-Section 1Purpose
+Accessory Dwelling Units

+Purpose

 For the purpose of providing expanded housing opportunities and flexibility in household arrangements to accommodate family members or non related people of a permitted, owner occupied, single family dwelling, while maintaining aesthetics and residential use compatible with homes in the neighborhood.

-Section 2.
 REQUIREMENTS/ LIMITATIONS

 ADU’s shall be secondary and accessory to a principal single family dwelling unit.